A character who has died finds themself in another place, a land through which they must journey in order to fully pass on.

 - In the John Carter of Mars series, Barsoom has a physical land of the dead, the Valley Dor, to which all Barsoomians are encouraged to travel when they feel they've lived long enough.
 Many Barsoomians make the pilgrimage, expecting to be reunited with their loved ones who have passed on.
 What they actually find is a wondrous valley that happens to be filled with carnivorous predators.
 Those who somehow manage to escape the white apes and plant men end up being captured and enslaved by the inbred Therns, who work them to death and then eat them.
 The Therns themselves have been suckered by a similar scheme; when they reach the end of their allotted life, they travel to the Temple of Issus, where they expect to be ushered into the Barsoomian version of Heaven.
 Instead, they find the First Born, who enslave them and then eat them.

-- Old Kingdom: There are Nine Precincts and Nine Gates in Death, and only beyond the Ninth Gate can a dead be at rest.
-Of course, all manner of monsters and necromancers plague Death, and the Abhorsen's job is to enter Death to fight them.
+- Old Kingdom: There are Nine Precincts and Nine Gates in the river of Death, and only beyond the Ninth Gate can a dead be at rest.
+Of course, all manner of monsters and necromancers plague Death, and the Abhorsen's job is to enter Death to fight them — in particular, to stop the Dead from coming back (and typically coming back hungry).
+This normally leaves the Abhorsen's or necromancer's body immobile and vulnerable back in Life, but Free Magic creatures can enter Death bodily and use it to travel around.

 - The Good Place: The protagonists journey throughout the afterlife during the series.
 In the end they create a new system in which a deceased person must endure torture, which is personally tailored to cause the subject to improve as a person, until they have improved enough to enter paradise.
 Once they have had enough of paradise they are allowed to end their existence and their essence returns to the universe.